 Any injury you suffer, whether caused by a workplace accident or not, can be considered a work-related injury if it was sustained throughout your job.
 Your injury may be a result of a single incident or years of consistent exposure working under certain conditions.

-To find out if something can be considered a work-related injury, a Baton Rouge workers’ compensation attorney from our law firm will ask you about the nature of your work and how long you’ve had the injury.
-If it’s likely your employment caused your personal injury, we’ll help you file for workers’ comp in Baton Rouge, LA.
+To find out if something can be considered a work-related injury, an attorney from our law firm will ask you about the nature of your work and how long you’ve had the injury before filing for workers’ compensation.

 Your work-related injuries can range from chronic pain to a traumatic personal injury that requires lifelong care and therapy.
 You don’t underestimate the damage from the injuries you’ve sustained through your employment, and neither will our attorneys.